My Retirement Years Are Filled With Fun Hobbies

 All those years leading up to retirement were so busy that I didn't have enough time for my favorite hobbies.
 Now I've got lots of time.
 I took piano lessons a few different times over the years but never kept up with them.
-Just a couple of months ago I found a piano at a yard sale for only $30.00.
-Now I practice most everyday!
+Just a couple of months ago, I found a piano at a yard sale for only $30.00.
+Now I practice almost every day!

 Another hobby I enjoy is quilting.
-My daughter gave me her sewing machine (she didn't have time to sew) and now I make quilts for my loved ones for Christmas.
+My daughter gave me her sewing machine (she didn't have time to sew), and now I make quilts for my loved ones for Christmas.
 I also knit and crochet and make all of my own birthday cards.
-I try to keep up with 7 grown kids, their spouses and their kids birthdays so this project keeps me out of trouble.
+I try to keep up with seven grown kids, their spouses, and their kids' birthdays, so this project keeps me out of trouble.